alexandredfilho/contact-list/README.md

 > git clone

-Install all necessary gems:
+Install all backend gems:

 > bundle install

+Install all frontend dependencies:

+> bundle install

-Now it's time to prepare your local database, so you need to run rails commands:
+Now it's time to prepare your local database, so run the rails commands:

 > rails db:create db:migrate db:seed

 </hr>

-Congratulations, the app is ready to use for everything you need! :tada:
+Congratulations, the app is ready to use! :tada:

 </hr>